TEN exciting innovation award calls launched since 2011

 The EIFL Public Library Innovation Awards are open to all public and community libraries in developing and transition countries.
-Each call highlights an important community development issue.
+The calls highlight important community development issues.

 Winners receive a prize of US$1,500, a trophy, a certificate, and publicity through EIFL’s website and wide network of contacts.

-Since 2011, EIFL has completed seven exciting innovation award calls and announced the names of 27 winners in Africa, Asia, Europe and Latin America.
+Since 2011, EIFL has completed nine innovation award calls and announced the names of 32 winners in Africa, Asia, Europe and Latin America.

 Meet the winners of pAST awards